Skip to main content

 Pavement Management Plan

-The Transportation Department (Department) has developed a Pavement Management Plan (PMP) to summarize the current City-wide street condition and to identify strategic investment needs that will ensure the network is efficiently maintained.
-It is the first plan of its kind for the City, as the Department aims to proactively identify funding needs to provide a reliable transportation network for the community.
+The Transportation Department has developed a Pavement Management Plan to summarize the current citywide street condition and to identify strategic investment needs that will ensure the network is efficiently maintained.
+It is the first plan of its kind for the City, as the Department proactively identifies funding needs to provide a reliable transportation network for the community.
 The Pavement Management Plan relies on the most recent pavement condition assessment (2023) conducted by the Department to create a comprehensive, data-driven strategy that answers key pavement management questions.
-The Pavement Management Plan Report outlines the Department’s functions and processes related to pavement management, historic and recent pavement condition assessment information, funding history, needs, and scenarios for achieving a goal of PCI 70, and implementation considerations including a 5-Year Plan identifying streets targeted for improvement.
+The Pavement Management Plan Report outlines the Department’s functions and processes related to pavement management, historical and recent pavement condition assessment information, funding history, needs, and scenarios for achieving a goal of PCI 70, and implementation considerations, including a 5-Year Plan identifying streets targeted for improvement.
 The 5-Year Plan is intended to inform the public and stakeholders on the specific streets and associated repair activities that will be conducted citywide if funding is identified.
 The 5-Year Plan is available on the City’s website at streets.sandiego.gov.

 Who is Responsible for Pavement Management within the City?

 There are over 100 staff within the Transportation Department that are dedicated to maintaining and improving the City’s pavement condition, comprised of nine in-house teams that perform pothole repair, mill and pave, trench restoration, and planning, design, and construction oversight of paving projects.
-The Transportation Department is the lead department within the City for planning and implementing pavement management projects, but the Department coordinates closely with other City Department's including Engineering & Capital Projects, Sustainability and Mobility, Stormwater, Public Utilities, and Development Services Departments to provide a functional and viable transportation network throughout the City.
+The Transportation Department is the lead department within the City for planning and implementing pavement management projects, but the Department coordinates closely with other City departments, including Engineering & Capital Projects, Sustainability and Mobility, Stormwater, Public Utilities and Development Services, to provide a functional and viable transportation network throughout the City.

 More information on how the City manages pavement can be found in the Executive Summary of the PMP report.